Trek the Salkantay Route to Machu Picchu

 Our trips do not include flights, trains or other travel to the start point and back from the end point.

-Of course, you are free to tip more or less and the amount should be reflective of your perception of service and quality – a tip is not compulsory and should only be given when you receive excellent service.
+Of course, you are free to tip more or less and the amount should be reflective of your perception of service and quality â a tip is not compulsory and should only be given when you receive excellent service.

-Travel insurance is compulsory for all of our adventures and you are required to provide your policy information before departing.
-Your insurance should include adequate protection for overseas medical treatment, evacuation/repatriation, your baggage and equipment and the specific activities involved on your adventure.
-We also strongly recommend it includes cancellation and curtailment insurance, should you be unable to join your trip for specific reasons such as illness.
-Our recommended travel insurance provider is Campbell Irvine, as their insurance offers all of the above.
+Travel insurance is compulsory for all of our adventures, and you'll need to provide your policy details before departure.
+Your insurance should offer adequate cover for overseas medical treatment, evacuation/repatriation, your baggage and equipment, and the specific activities involved in your adventure.
+We also recommend ensuring your policy includes cancellation and curtailment cover, in case you're unable to join your trip due to unforeseen circumstances such as illness.

 Visa requirements often change, and you are responsible for obtaining any required visas for this trip.
 Please check with your nearest embassy or consulate for up-to-date advice.